Yuyz0112/blog/content/painless-web-ui-in-go.md

 ]
 ```

-And it becomes easy to port to other programming languages:
+And it becomes easy to porting to other programming languages:

 ```go
 b.NewNotification().Id("test_notification")